 Aikido was originated by Morihei Ueshiba Sensei -- frequently referred to as O-sensei -- in the first half of the 20th Century.
 His blending of the highly effective techniques of Daito-ryu Aiki-jujitsu with the harmonious ideals of Omoto-kyo, a Shinto-based sect, created a path of study where fighting techniques began to look more like dancing.

 One of O-sensei's early students, before WWII, was Gozo Shioda Sensei.
 After the war, Shioda-sensei founded Yoshinkai-style Aikido.
-Known as a 'hard' (as opposed to 'soft') style of Aikido, Yoshinkai-style Aikido focused more on physics and mechanical advantage than concepts of 'feeling your partner's energy' or 'extending your Ki'.
+Known as a 'hard' (as opposed to 'soft') style of Aikido, Yoshinkai-style Aikido focused more on physics, physiology, and mechanical advantage than concepts of 'feeling your partner's energy' or 'extending your Ki'.

 One of Shioda-sensei's top students was Takashi Kushida Sensei.
 In 1973, Kushida-sensei moved to the US to spread Aikido.
 In 1991, Kushida-sensei founded Yoshokai-style Aikido with its Headquarters at Genyokan Dojo in Ann Arbor, Michigan.
 Kushida-sensei passed away in 2012.
 Click here for a more detailed history, from the Aikido Yoshokai Association of North America.